 Executors and Trustees

-Executors are charged with administering the will.
+Executors are charged with administering the will – that is, they put into operation what the will says.
 It is best to appoint more than one executor.
 Problems that can arise with executors include:

 - There being no executor appointed.
 The Supreme Court Probate and Administration division can step in to appoint a person to act as an executor or administrator.